michaelstephens/sidekiq-queue-stats/README.md

 ## Usage

 Simply having the gem in your Gemfile is enough to get you started.
-Your job count will be visible via a Worker Stats tab in the Web UI.
+Your job count will be visible via a Queue Stats tab in the Web UI.

 ![Web UI](http://i.imgur.com/eSNVK0O.png)
 ## Dependencies